A lot is in debates and public discourse if menial jobs like opening a tea-stall, pakoda-stall or gardening; are worth to be called “employment”

 One can still make living; even grow an empire starting with menial jobs like opening a tea-stall, pakoda-stall or gardening; But what will solve the dysfunctional social process in the background of “employability crisis”?

 Skill development is not really the solution for this social problem.
-Because; ultimately, it is problem is that of social process; not of skills.
+Because; ultimately, it is a problem of social process; not a problem of skill development alone.

 - Why is the youth not employable?
 Because they have no skills.